 What about mussels and clams from the Pacific Ocean?

 You can harvest mussels or clams along the Pacific coastline.
 Between May and October, mussels and clams from this area can make you very sick, so do not eat mussels or clams from this area in those months.

 Why do some fish have these chemicals and others do not?

 Where a fish swims and the food it eats determines how many chemicals may be in its body.
 Over time, fish who eat other fish and are larger and older will have more chemicals in their body.
 You can read more about this here.

 How does San Mateo County let people know which fish are healthy to eat from the bay?

 We post Fish Smart signs at fishing locations throughout the County.
 We also train nurses who work with pregnant women and parents.

 Do you eat fish caught in San Francisco Bay?
-Take our survey to keep us up-to-date on the types of fish in the water.
+Take our survey!

 - The Monterey Bay Aquarium’s Seafood Watch program helps consumers and businesses make choices for a healthy ocean.